h6gs/wdi-project-1/README.md

 HTML, CSS and JavaScript with the aid of JQuery.

-Some of my snippets below from the project:
+Some snippets below from my project:

     const block = $('<div>', { id: [i], 'class': game.makeBlocks()});